convertedfox/Lighthouse/content/Eine weitere Seite.md

 ---
-title: "How to publish Obsidian notes with Quartz on GitHub Pages"
+title: How to publish Obsidian notes with Quartz on GitHub Pages
-draft: false
+draft: true
 tags:
-  -
 ---
 Hier steht nicht viel drin.